Quansight-Labs/jupyter-a11y-testing/testing/jupyterlab/test-info-pages/no-tab-trap-initial-page.md

 - [WCAG Success Criterion 2.1.2 No Keyboard Trap](https://www.w3.org/TR/WCAG22/#no-keyboard-trap)

-If this test fails, it means the app fails to conform to 2.1.2.
+If this test passes, it means there are no tab traps on the default initial page that loads when you start JupyterLab, assuming there are no bugs in the test.
+If you're not sure what a tab key trap is, see WCAG 2.1.2.

-If this test passes, however, it does not mean that the app conforms to 2.1.2.
-It only means that the app does not violate 2.1.2 for this specific test.
-This test can be combined with tab trap tests for other pages or page states to increase confidence that the app as a whole conforms to 2.1.2.
+If this test passes, however, it does **not** mean that the app as a whole conforms to WCAG 2.1.2, only that the initial app page does.
+This test can be combined with keyboard trap tests for other pages or page states to increase confidence that the app as a whole conforms to 2.1.2.
+However, if this test fails, then the app as a whole fails to conform to 2.1.2.

 ## How to Perform the Test Manually